 How to Grow Roses

-Known for their timeless beauty, these flowering shrubs are a perfect low-maintenance addition to your garden and are widely beloved by gardeners of all levels across the country.
-One of their main attractions is the color that they bring to your garden.
-They come in yellow, pink, white, orange, and red and bloom every 6 weeks from spring to fall.
-The bright blooms are contrasted by green, serrated foliage.
+Known for their timeless beauty, these flowering plants are a perfect low-maintenance addition to your garden and are widely beloved by gardeners of all levels across the country.
+One of their main attractions is the long-lasting color that they bring to your garden.
+They come in yellow, pink, white, orange, and red and bloom from spring to fall.
+The bright blooms are contrasted by the dark green foliage.

 Selecting the Right Rose for Your Garden